Ashwin1234/CS-521-Project/README.md

 ## Output

 Our output for each model is present in the Google collab notebook, we have evaluation metrics like accuracy, f1 score, recall and precision.
+We have also plotted Model accuracy graph (accuracy vs epochs) for each neural network model as can be seen in the collab notebook.